 I congratulate my hon.
 Friend the Member for Lanark and Hamilton East (Angela Crawley) on securing this urgent question.

-The issue of transferring funds to an organisation like Cerberus is far from the only issue there has been around this.
+The issue of transferring funds to an organisation such as Cerberus is far from the only one.
 The hon.
-Member for Thirsk and Malton (Kevin Hollinrake) mentioned businesses that did not have any issues in relation to debt whose loans were restructured and who were offered incredibly high and arbitrary repayment terms with incredibly high interest rates.
+Member for Thirsk and Malton (Kevin Hollinrake) mentioned businesses that did not have any debt issues whose loans were restructured and who were offered incredibly high and arbitrary repayment terms with incredibly high interest rates.
 That was completely inappropriate.
 The restructuring of debt should be tackled in the first place, and not just the transferring over.
 Nobody should be in the situation in which my hon.
 Friend’s constituent found himself.

-The Minister said that these cases are not necessarily indicative of everybody being treated like this, but we have seen enough of them coming forward, and enough people losing their homes, losing their families, and, in some cases, losing their lives as a result.
-We know as parliamentarians that we see only the tip of the iceberg of cases come into our offices, and that there are probably many, many more that we have not seen and have not raised here.
+The Minister said that these cases are not necessarily indicative of how everybody has been treated, but we have seen enough of them coming forward, and enough people losing their homes, losing their families, and, in some cases, losing their lives as a result.
+We know as parliamentarians that we see only the tip of the iceberg in the cases that come into our offices, and that there are probably many, many more that we have not seen and have not raised here.

 I thank the hon.
 Lady for her comments.
 There are two things there, and one is the adequacy of the voluntary mechanism.
 To be fair, it is unclear how it will play out, because it has only just been established.
 I see from my engagement with the chief executives and chairmen of the banks a massive desire to ensure that this has teeth and can deliver.
 This is not about the Government saving face.
 It is about ensuring that this process is effective.
 I will have deep engagement with and take a close interest in this process, because it must be effective and thorough in its examination of these cases.